-Syria Sixth Space is an independent nonphysical contemporary art curatorial platform that extends notions of the “real” for artists and audiences, it is a pop-up media-art gallery, an alternative space for all Syrian artists and artists interested in Syria.
+Syria Sixth Space is a curatorial Theory that started experimenting spaces since 2015, it is a pop-up media-art gallery hosting multi-disciplinary art-forms aiming to extend the notions of the “freedoms” for artists and audiences and aspiring to become an alternative space for all Syrian artists and artists interested in Syria.

-It opens spaces for digital arts virtual arts and online-disseminated media-art, shapes innovative responses to current events, inhabits the invisible, stimulates thoughts-provoking conversations, breaks through unconventional dimensions, and challenges narratives of arts and heritage.
+As a temporary face to face roaming exhibitions platform, it opens spaces for live arts, digital arts and online-disseminated media-art, shapes innovative responses to current events, inhabits the invisible, stimulates thoughts-provoking conversations, breaks through unconventional dimensions, and challenges narratives of arts and heritage.

 Syria Sixth Space embraces voices of the unheard, freedom of artistic expression, science, technology, creativity, energy, innovation, flexibility, lightness, mobility, green policies, and defines the aesthetic as an essential human right.